The Ultimate 2-Day Highlights Itinerary To Traditional Kyoto

 The most popular times to visit are in the fall for the fall foliage and from mid-March to April for cherry blossom season.
 Cherry blossom season falls in early spring but depends on the weather.
 I loved visiting Kyoto at the end of March because it was less crowded.

-With the weather chillier, sightseeing and walking was much more doable than walking around at 35 degrees Celsius (95 degrees Fahrenheit).
+With the weather chillier, sightseeing and walking were much more doable than walking around in 35 degrees Celsius (95 degrees Fahrenheit).

 Plan Your Trip